 I wrote in more detail about our motivation for self-organisation and experiences with a smaller scale trial in my previous post “The self-organising organisation” and if you haven’t read it yet I recommend you have a quick read.
 Also, this is one of my longer posts, so if you prefer to read it as a whitepaper you can download it here.

 We thought the fastest and most efficient way to let people choose which squad they wanted to be in was to organise a facilitated event that would allow people to self-organise in real time.
 So we booked almost the entire Wellington tech department of around 75 people for a day of “squadification”.

 I recently ran a “get to know your team” session to help a team with lots of new members to better understand each other’s history, motivations, likes and dislikes.

 We did a number of exercises including journey lines, what do you value and team flags and we wrapped it up with postcards (insert ref to ant’s post).

 We found the “what do you value” exercise particularly effective and I thought I would share the process we used.

 This exercise can help to identify differences that might cause friction within the team and find ways to work out any annoying wrinkles in your team dynamic.

 … let teams self-select!

-At Trade Me we’re in the process of getting everyone into small, cross-functional teams that will persist over time and across projects.
-For this we have been deeply inspired by Spotify’s ideas and terminology of squads, chapters and tribes and their culture of autonomy, mastery and purpose.
+At Trade Me we’re in the process of getting everyone into small, cross-functional teams (squads) that will persist over time and across projects.

-Up until last week we had six established squads within two tribes and the rollout had been purposefully slow and controlled.
+Up until last week we had six established squads and the rollout had been purposefully slow and controlled.
 Now we felt there was enough knowledge within the organisation to speed up the process.

 … or Team Closure within a Project Closure